-As at 30 June 2015 and 2014 an impairment review was conducted by the management of the Group.
+As at 30 June 2016 and 2015 an impairment review was conducted by the management of the Group.
 Impairment test has been performed for the following Cash Generating Units: Crop farming, Dairy farming, Storage and processing.
-According to the results of the test impairment of PPE of Dairy farming segment was recognized in the amount of th USD 548 as at 30 June 2015 in Other comprehensive loss.
+According to the results of the test impairment of PPE was not identified.